dhis2/dhis2-fhir-adapter/README.md

 The adapter provides the following functions:

+- Accepting subscription web hook notification from a remote FHIR server.
 - Importing data from systems that uses different FHIR resource IDs than the adapter itself (creation and updates based on filters).
 - Creating and updating (based on a national identifier, not on the resource ID) Tracked Entity Type "Person" from FHIR resource "Patient".
 - Enrolling a "Person" into the child immunization program when it is younger than one year and receives one of the vaccines that is handled by the program.